 From the inception of the program, Oklahoma had increased recycling totals from 2009 to 2011.
 The 2009 collection total was 817,277 pounds.
 In 2010, manufacturers collected 2,554,632 pounds of electronics tripling the amount recovered in 2009 and boasting the largest increase in the nation.
 This success was mainly due to DEQ's efforts to increase awareness across the state.
 These efforts included retailer visits, communication with multiple municipalities, presentations at public events, universities, and schools as well as hosting informational booths at various conferences.
 2011 brought a total of 3,150,583 pounds collected.
-The majority of state programs across the United States saw similar totals, or a slight decline in totals, from year two to year three; however Oklahoma remained one of the only states to see a continued increase in collection.
+The majority of state programs across the United States saw similar totals, or a slight decline in totals, from year two to year three; however, Oklahoma remained one of the only states to see a continued increase in collection.
 This was likely due to growth in the program and additional participation from manufacturers.

 In 2012, there was a slight decline in collection totals at 2,422,456 pounds for the State of Oklahoma.
 In 2013, collection went back up to 2,585,789 pounds.
-This increase is likely due to the nearly twenty new manufacturers participating in the program.
-Interestingly enough, small declines in collection totals can be seen as a national trend with varying reasons behind it.
+This increase was likely due to the nearly twenty new manufacturers participating in the program.
+In 2014 totals have reached 2,517,592 pounds; however, with seventeen manufacturers delinquent on reporting this number is likely higher.
+Additionally, every manufacturer that submitted a report for calendar year 2014 reported a higher collection total than 2013.
+However, small declines in collection totals can still be seen as a national trend with varying reasons behind it.
 The most obvious reason is that devices are becoming thinner and less bulky; therefore, the weight of collected devices is less even though more items may have been collected.
-Some states that require annual benchmarks by law, are considering ways to account for the weight factor.
-A possibility for Oklahoma's specific small decline from 2011 is that one of the largest manufacturers did not host their statewide event in 2012 or 2013 and did not report the vast collection totals that were previously reported in 2010 and 2011.
-However, one important element to note is that though the larger manufacturers collected similar amounts in pounds to previous years, the smaller manufacturers that previously reported zero pounds are now reporting collection.
+Some states that require annual benchmarks by law are considering ways to account for the weight factor.
+A possibility for Oklahoma's specific small decline from 2011 is that one of the largest manufacturers did not host their statewide collection event in 2012, 2013, or 2014 and did not report the vast collection totals that were previously reported in 2010 and 2011.
+However, one important element to note is that although the larger manufacturers collected similar amounts in pounds to previous years, the smaller manufacturers that previously reported zero pounds are now reporting collection.
 This demonstrates that newer products are being replaced and finding their way back to all manufacturers and are being properly disposed of.
-The subsequent figures include a graph of collection in Oklahoma from year one to year five, a chart with individual manufacturer's annual reporting data, and a graph comparing manufacturers' individual collection.
+The subsequent figures include a graph of collection in Oklahoma from year one to year six, a chart with individual manufacturer's annual reporting data, and a graph comparing manufacturers' individual collection.

-Figure 2: Individual Manufacturer Data for CY 2013
+Figure 2: Individual Manufacturer Data for CY 2014